-An Engine is a device one form of energy into another form.
+An Engine is a device which converts one form of energy into another form.

 A heat engine is a device converts chemical energy of fuel into thermal energy and utilize this thermal energy to perform useful work.